Which of These Popular Natural Diamond Shapes

 Explore both popular and alternative diamond

-shapes in our guide featuring more than 75 rings.
+shapes and cuts in our guide featuring more than 75 rings.

 By Marion Fasel

 The heart, soul and star of an engagement ring is the natural diamond center stone.
 The shape of the diamond dominates the look of a ring and sets the tone for the overall design.
 “What diamond shape are you looking for?” is often the first thing you will be asked about in a jewelry boutique or when you are searching a label’s collection online.
 The question might make you ask, “What exactly is a diamond shape?”
 The term refers to the geometric outline of a diamond at its girdle or middle point between the top and bottom.